 The lady in front of us had her can unpinned and ready and asked everyone behind us to do the same.
 Thank God we had a can (but didn’t have to use it).
-Consider renting bear spray or buying on Amazon beforehand if you don’t want to spend the $42 at the park.
-(Check with your travel provider, though, to see if you can pack or travel with bear spray.)
+Consider renting bear spray or buying bear spray on Amazon before you get there if you don’t want to spend the higher prices at the park.

 21. There are gas stations, grocery stores and restaurants outside of both the East and West entrances.
 Expect to pay higher prices.